capsicumboy/capsicumboy.github.io/_posts/2018-05-26-A-Simple-Chili-Sauce-Recipe.md

 Pour the mixture into a blender and run until everything is finely divided, or pass through a fine mesh strainer.
 Pour the sauce mix back into the pot and add the remaining ingredients.

 Simmer, stirring occasionally for 5 minutes.
 Pour in hot, well-cleaned bottles or cans.
 Seal.
 Let stand in the fridge for a couple of weeks to mature before it is eaten.

+I also found a very nice YouTube video on how to make chili sauce, see [this](https://capsicumboy.github.io/A-Chili-Sauce-Recipe-YouTube/) post.